ClimateCodeFoundation/zontem/README.md

 competing products have different methods for weighting a station when computing grid cells.
 ZONTEM dispenses with such complications and weights all stations in a zone equally.

+GISTEMP, and NOAA have an optional procedure where Sea Surface Temperatures (SST) are used over the ocean.
+CRUTEM4 has a sister product, HadCRUT, that also incorporates SSTs.
+ZONTEM does not incorporate SSTs.